Man sweating with an empty socket on a yellow background

 You may have a higher risk of developing dry socket after a tooth extraction if:

-• You smoke cigarettes or use other tobacco products.
+• People that smoke tobacco products.
+You smoke cigarettes or use other tobacco products.
 How does smoking cause dry socket?
 It can decrease your body’s ability to heal wounds.
 That’s because the nicotine in tobacco restricts your blood vessels.
 After a tooth extraction, this reduced blood flow to your gum tissue could prevent or slow the healing process.

 • You had a wisdom tooth removed.
 While dry socket could develop after any tooth extraction, this complication is much more common in wisdom teeth.
 Dry socket may occur after as many as 30% of wisdom tooth extractions.